omar-polo/gmid/README.md

 (outside of the sandbox) sets up a pipe and gives one end to the listener, while the other is bound to the CGI script standard output.
-This way, is still possible to execute CGI scripts without restriction even if the presence of a sandbox.
+This way, is still possible to execute CGI scripts without restriction even in the presence of a sandbox.

 On OpenBSD, the listener process runs with the `stdio recvfd rpath inet` pledges and has `unveil(2)`ed only the directories that it